opengauss-mirror/docs/content/en/docs/Developerguide/overview-5.md

 ## Precautions<a name="en-us_topic_0237121167_section969916571299"></a>

--   Do not modify an exported file or its content.
-Otherwise, restoration may fail.
+-   Do not modify the files and contents exported using the **-F c/d/t** formats.
+Otherwise, the restoration may fail.
+For files exported using the **-F p** format, you can edit the exported files with caution if necessary.
 -   If there are more than 500,000 objects \(data tables, views, and indexes\) in a database, you are advised to use  **gs\_guc**  to set the following parameters for database nodes.
 This operation is not required if the parameter values are greater than the recommended ones.

     ```